restatedev/examples/typescript/templates/lambda/README.md

     --client-id-list sts.amazonaws.com
 ```

-Then create the role to deploy and set the role ARN as secret `AWS_LAMBDA_ROLE_TO_ASSUME`.
+Now you can create the deploy role.
 The role should have the following Trust policy:

 ```json
 {